AccelerateNetworks/PagingServer/README.rst

     If there were any errors logged, last 10 lines of these should be presented in the "status" command output above,

-    | ``journalctl -ab`` command can be used to see all combined logging produced
-    | by system services since boot, and ``journalctl -ab -u paging`` can further
-    | limit that to a single unit (to e.g. see error tracebacks there).
+    ``journalctl -ab`` command can be used to see all combined logging produced by system services since boot, and ``journalctl -ab -u paging`` can further limit that to a single unit (to e.g. see error tracebacks there).

-    | ``journalctl -af`` can be used to continously follow what is being logged
-    | (like ``tail -f`` for all system logs), optionally with same "-u" option.
+    ``journalctl -af`` can be used to continously follow what is being logged (like ``tail -f`` for all system logs), optionally with the same "-u" option.

-    At any point, these services can be stopped/started/restarted using "systemctl" command, as described in more detail in "Usage" section.
+    At any point these services can be stopped/started/restarted using "systemctl" command, as described in more detail in "Usage" section.

     Enable JACK and PagingServer to start on OS boot::